davidchyou/CRISPRTarget_express/README.md

 **Dependencies**

--BLASTN (provided)
+- BLASTN (provided)
--Linux-like environment
+- Linux-like environment
--Bedtools (not a dependency, but useful for manipulating the BED6 output)
+- Bedtools (not a dependency, but useful for manipulating the BED6 output)

 **General usage**